pa-bru/graphql-cost-analysis/README.md

 > Use a Type Map Object when you don't want to contaminate your GraphQL schema definition, so every cost setting field will be reported in a specific object.
 >
-> If you dispatch your GraphQL schema in several modules, you can divide your Cost Map Object into several objects to put them in their specific modules and then merge them into one Cost Map that you can pass to the `costAnalysis` function.
+> If you dispatch your GraphQL schema in several modules, you can divide your Cost Map Object into several objects to put them in their specific modules and then merge them into one Cost Map object that you can pass to the `costAnalysis` function.

 Create a type Map Object representing your GraphQL schema and pass cost settings to each field for which you want a custom cost.